Millstone: Patterning

+For the manufacture of the millstone, the customer had to specify the diameter, the size of the eye and the direction of the furrows.
+Occasionally, a miller was mistaken about the direction of the furrows, as extracts from correspondence testify: "You tell us that your top wheels must be rifled to turn counter-clockwise.
+We therefore understand that these millstones must be radiused to turn counter-clockwise, i.e. in the opposite direction to that in which the sun seems to revolve around the earth".
+Despite all the precautions taken at the time of ordering, it sometimes happened that, in the event of a dispute, we were obliged to travel to change the direction: "we sent a workman a hundred leagues from here to unravel, straighten and re-radiate two pairs of millstone; the profit is eaten twice".

+Between the furrows, the millstone is covered with fine grooves called feathering or cracking, also cut into the stone, to make it more aggressive and thus better able to grind the grains.
+They run along the edge of the millstone, over a width of around 15 cm, to form the rabbet.
+Regularly, the furrows need to be redone with a special hammer: the millstone is said to need to be rhabillaged or rebatted.
+This operation must be carried out after grinding around 50 tons of wheat.
+Special steel hardening techniques enabled certain companies, such as Kupka in Germany, to produce picks and hammers that were particularly appreciated by millstone reworkers.
+During the operation, the light blows emitted a cloud of siliceous dust that could cause lung ailments in specialized workers.
+In addition, the cutting of millstones led to professional tattoos, with steel particles from the tools embedded under the dermis.
+Eye diseases were also common.

 Grinding with millstones

 Grain is fed by gravity from the hopper into the feed-shoe.
 The shoe is agitated by a shoe handle running against an agitator (damsel) on the stone spindle, the shaft powering the runner stone.
 This mechanism regulates the feed of grain to the millstones by making the feed dependent on the speed of the runner stone.
 From the feed shoe the grain falls through the eye, the central hole, of the runner stone and is taken between the runner and the bed stone to be ground.
 The flour exits from between the stones from the side.
 The stone casing prevents the flour from falling on the floor, instead it is taken to the meal spout from where it can be bagged or processed further.